Kasaoka

 Kasaoka (笠岡市, Kasaoka-shi) is a city located in Okayama Prefecture, Japan.
-The city was founded on April 1, 1952.
-The municipal district also includes 31 outlying islands including seven inhabited islands in the Kasaoka Islands group.
+As of 1 March 2023, the city had an estimated population of 45,404 in 21,987 households and a population density of 330 PD/km2.
+The total area of the city is 136.24 sqkm.
+The municipal district also includes 31 outlying islands including seven inhabited islands in the Kasaoka Islands archipelago in the Seto Inland Sea.